Neosebastidae

-Neosebastinae, the gurnard scorpionfishes or gurnard perches, is a small subfamily of deep-sea ray-finned fishes, it is part of the family Scorpaenidae.
+Neosebastidae, the gurnard scorpionfishes or gurnard perches, is a small family of deep-sea ray-finned fishes.
+It is part of the suborder Scorpaenoidei within the order Perciformes.
 These fishes are found in the Indian and Pacific oceans.
 Several of the species in this family are venomous.

 Taxonomy

-Neosebastinae, or the family Neosebastidae, were first described as a taxon by the Japanese ichthyologist Kiyomatsu Matsubara in 1943.
+Neosebastinae, or the family Neosebastidae, was first described as a taxon by the Japanese ichthyologist Kiyomatsu Matsubara in 1943.
 The grouping is treated as a subfamily of the Scorpaenidae within the order Scorpaeniformes by the 5th Edition of Fishes of the World.
-However, other authorities, such as FishBase, regard the taxon as a family within the suborder Scorpaenoidei, part of the Perciformes.
+More recently, other authorities, such as FishBase and Eschmeyer's Catalog of Fishes, regard the taxon as a family within the suborder Scorpaenoidei, part of the Perciformes.

 The family name is derived from the genus name Neosebastes which is a compound of neo meaning "new" and Sebastes, as, when he coined the name, Alphonse Guichenot thought that the new genus was closely related to or was a subgenus of the genus Sebastes.

 Genera

-There are two genera which are classified in the Neosebastinae:
+There are two genera which are classified in Neosebastidae: